anddennn/anddennn_datavis/README.md

 - The website looks its best on desktop but should be responsive on mobile as well.
 - A custom cursor will appear only on desktop, so it hides your real cursor and acts in its place.
 - The main Javascript interactivity is the 'Bouncing Star' SVG.
 Clicking on it will change the color.
+- used an otf font so it might not show up on some browsers..